Table of Contents

 11. Hime Cut Pigtails

-Go for pigtails if you want to rock your hime haircut, just like most female anime characters.
-In this easy and cute hairstyle, the fringe and the sidelocks will not only stand out but also frame your face nicely.
+Like most female anime characters, go for pigtails if you want to rock your haircut.
+In this accessible and cute hairstyle, the fringe and the sidelocks will stand out and frame your face nicely.
 Keeping the sidelocks thicker than usual and curling up the ends will add more dimension to the hairstyle.

 12. Double Sidelocks Hime